acresi/U/self/memory/chatgpt-entry.md

 ## 🧠 Memory Architecture

-This file serves as the root reference for memory across all Adaptor House systems.
+This file serves as the root reference for memory across all Ontological systems, including Adaptor House.
 It links all active, structured memory files currently in use.

 ### 🔗 Active Memory Files
 - [`memory-core.md`](./memory-core.md)